WestGrid/ubcSummerSchool2018/1-program.md

 ## Next face-to-face Apr-03 @2pm

-- discuss the program table
+- fitting Dmitri into the program
+- the big room can fit only 100 people
 - recording / broadcasting

 ## What we would like to do differently this year